-Three Ways to Experience Venice
+3 Ways to Experience Venice

 Let’s face it: Venice isn’t exactly a hidden gem.
-So, unless you know someone with local connections, it can be really hard here to experience the real Venice – the people and places beyond the major sights.
+So, unless you know someone with local connections, it can be really hard to experience the authentic Venice – the people and places beyond the major sights.
 There’s so much more to Venezia than gondolas and the Grand Canal!
 Below you’ll find my Top 3 Ways to Experience Venice:

 MAKE A CARNIVAL MASK

 Walking the streets of Venice, you’ll see ornate Carnival masks hanging in shop windows.
 These iconic images of Venice hide centuries of history behind them.
 To this day, master artisans still craft Carnival masks by hand – painting and decorating them according to traditional techniques.
 It’s even possible to go behind-the-scenes at their workshops, observing how they take materials like wood and paper and transform them into objects of beauty.
-Travelers with kids can enjoy a hands-on mask-making class – decorating, instead of buying, a true Venetian souvenir!
+Travelers with kids can enjoy a hands-on mask-making class – decorating, a true Venetian souvenir!